david-a-wheeler/vim-metamath/CONTRIBUTING.md

 Please generally follow the
 [Google Vimscript Style Guide](https://google.github.io/styleguide/vimscriptguide.xml).
+For example, prefer single-quotes over double-quotes for string constants.
-One exception: It recommends that you prefix regexes with "\m\C", which doesn't really make sense in most of our situations.
+One exception: That style guide recommends that you prefix regexes with "\m\C", which doesn't really make sense in most of our situations.
 The "\m" option enables "magic" mode, however, this is unnecessary in most of our situations because as documented in vim help, "Syntax patterns are always interpreted like the 'magic' option is set, no matter what the actual value of 'magic' is.
-The "\C" option enables case-matching, but the syntax file begins with "syntax case match" which forces this matching.
+The "\C" option enables case-matching, but the syntax file begins with "syntax case match" which forces this matching anyway.

 Before submitting changes, please run the automated test suite by running "make check".